stripe/smokescreen/README.md

 ### Hostname ACLs

-An Hostname ACL can be described in a YAML formatted file.
+A hostname ACL can be described in a YAML formatted file.
 The ACL, at its top-level, contains a list of services as well as a default behavior.

 Three policies are supported: